 - During crystallization do not disturb the solution.

-- For dissolving salts always used warm water.
+- For dissolving salts always use warm water.

 - The concentrated solution should be cooled slowly.

-Ans: Alums are double salts essentially contain sulphate ion and have similar composition and properties.
-Some examples for alums are sodium alum, ammonium alum and chrome alum.
+Ans: Alums are double salts containing sulphate ion and have similar composition and properties.
+Some examples for alums are sodium alum, ammonium alum, and chrome alum.

 2. What is the action of heat on potash alum?

 Ans: When moderately heated it dissolves in its water of crystallization.
-If more strongly heated water molecules evaporates and when exposed to very high temperatures sulfuric acid is expelled and remaining mixture contains alumina and sulphate of potash.
+If more strongly heated water molecules evaporate and when exposed to very high temperatures sulfuric acid is expelled and remaining mixture contains alumina and sulfate of potash.

 3. Mention the uses of potash alum

-- Used in dyeing industry in the production of mordants and pigments.
+- Used in the dyeing industry in the production of mordants and pigments.

 - Used in medicine as a styptic and astringent.

-- It is used to apply extremenly on cuts to stop bleeding.
+- It is used to apply on cuts to stop bleeding.